mavia369/DEN-Task1-MCQs-App/README.md

 npm i
 ```

 wait for packages to finish getting installed.
+Then run the command:

 ```sh
 npm run android